glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 ## 2. Remote Acquisition of Windows Artifacts
 Some folks reading this are convinced that Incident Response is all done through Endpoint Detection and Response solutions and in 2018 no one drops collection scripts to gather artifacts for analysis.
 Those people are wrong.

-I have tried a variety of tools
+I have tried a variety of tools for remote acquisition of files and I personally love the classics.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyOTAxNDQ2Ml19
+eyJoaXN0b3J5IjpbNTczOTUwODU5XX0=
 -->